Complete bounded embedded complex curves in C^2: Introduction

 To check {\rm (ii)}, notice that $\varphi(\Rcal^k)\subset B_1,$ where $B_1\subset \c^{2 k}$ is the Euclidean open ball of radius $1$ centered at the origin.
 Setting $F\colon B_1\to \c^{4k},$ $F(z_1,\ldots,z_{2 k})=(z_1,\ldots,z_{2 k},e^{z_1},\ldots,e^{z_{2 k}})$, the map $F\circ \varphi\colon \Rcal^k \to \c^{4 k}$ proves {\rm (ii)}; see \cite[Sec.\ 1]{Yang2}. \end{proof}

 An interesting question is whether, given $k\in\n$, the dimensions $2k$ and $4k$ in the above corollary are optimal.

-There are many known examples of complete bounded {\em immersed} complex curves in $\c^2$; Jones \cite{Jones} showed a simply-connected one, Mart\'in, Umehara, and Yamada \cite{MUY2} provided examples with some finite topologies, and Alarc\'on and L\'opez \cite{AL-CY} gave examples of arbitrary topological type.
+There are many known examples of complete bounded {\em immersed} complex curves in $\c^2$; Jones \cite{Jones} constructed a simply-connected one, Mart\'in, Umehara, and Yamada \cite{MUY2} provided examples with some finite topologies, and Alarc\'on and L\'opez \cite{AL-CY} gave examples of arbitrary topological type.
 On the other hand, Alarc\'on and Forstneri\v c \cite{AF-1} showed that every bordered Riemann surface is a complete curve in a ball of $\c^2$.
 Furthermore, the curves in \cite{AL-CY,AF-1} have the extra property of being proper in any given convex domain.
 However, the construction of complete bounded {\em embedded} complex curves in $\c^2$ turns out to be a much more involved problem.
-The main reason why is that (contrarily to what happens in $\c^n,$ $n\geq 3$) {\em self-intersections of complex curves in $\c^2$ are stable under deformations}.
+The main reason why is that (contrarily to what happens in $\c^n,$ $n\geq 3$, where the general position of complex curves is embedded) {\em self-intersections of complex curves in $\c^2$ are stable under deformations}.
 Nevertheless, there is a simple self-intersection removal method which consists of replacing every normal crossing in a complex curve by an embedded annulus.
 Unfortunately, this surgery does not necessarily preserve the length of divergent arcs (hence completeness); indeed, self-intersection points of immersed complex curves generate {\em shortcuts} in the arising desingularized curves, so divergent arcs of shorter length.

 In order to overcome this difficulty, we have considered a stronger notion of completeness (Def.\ \ref{def:extrinsic}).
 Given a holomorphic immersion $X\colon M^k\to \c^n$, we denote by ${\rm dist}_{X(M^k)}$ the (intrinsic) induced Euclidean distance in $X(M^k)$ given by